vvscode/docs/docs/voice/voice-for-ios/voice-ios-local-and-remote-push-notifications.md

 > **undefined**
 >
 > When creating the managed push instance, the Apple Push Service Environment (also referred to as *APS Environment*) must be specified and it must match how your application is code signed and provisioned.
-Please see the section `Apple Push Service environments and provisioning <apple-push-service-environments-and-provisioning>` for details.
+Please see the section [Apple Push Service environments and provisioning](doc:apple-push-service-environments-and-provisioning) for details.

 ### Enable push notifications on a Sinch client